Princeton University Spring Term 2021

 - How will I do library research for my independent work while I am learning remotely?

 See the Anthropology LibGuide.
 Please also refer to the related question in the “Teaching and Learning” section of the University’s Fall 2020 Undergraduate FAQs.
-Refer to the Library's Fall 2020 Resources.
+Refer to the Library's What's New for Spring 2021.
 The subject matter librarian for Anthropology is Wayne Bivens-Tatum (firstname.lastname@example.org).
 He can help you acquire the books and articles you may need, in addition to providing consultation on your individual research.
 Unfortunately, most students will not be able to do research literally in the library, but if you are living on campus, Firestone and several other libraries are now open for study and browsing, although with limited capacity.
 Please reserve a seat here: https://libcal.princeton.edu/seats.
 Additionally, the HathiTrust Emergency Temporary Access Service (ETAS) is effective August 31.

 - How do I get course advising, including regarding cognates?

 First clarify any questions by asking the Undergraduate Administrator.
 Then meet with the Director of Undergraduate Studies by Zoom in ANTDUS office hours during the fall months of August, September, November and December.
 Advising appointments with the ANTDUS can also be made throughout the academic year.
 Please use the WASE calendar for the ANT DUS to sign up for available office hours.

 - Whom should I consult for advising on a non-course matter?

 All faculty members teaching during a term have office hours listed on WASE.
 Please use those times to sign up for non-course advising.

 - I would like to start planning my spring semester.
 Which anthropology courses will be taught in the spring?